Diocesan Staff & Support

 Sara and her family live in Midland, where they are active members of St. John’s, Midland.
 Sara works primarily from the Finance Office in Saginaw and her home.

-Rachel Ravellette, M.A. served as the remote Communications Director for the Diocese of Central New York before joining the staff in this, her home diocese.
+Rachel Rose, M.A. served as the remote Communications Director for the Diocese of Central New York before joining the staff in this, her home diocese.
 It is through that role that she found a love and passion for supporting parishes in diocesan ministry, helping lay and clergy persons alike to live more fully into their callings to be the embodiment of Jesus in our lonely and hurting world.
-In addition to her diocesan work, she brings more than 15 years of non-profit and higher education communication and strategic planning experience to our dioceses.
+In addition to her diocesan work, she brings more than 15 years of non-profit and higher education communication and strategic planning experience to our diocese.

 Viewing her work as being a relationship counselor for organizations, Rachel is responsible for shaping diocesan communications strategy and tactics, working closely with diocesan leadership.
 She also provides resources and training throughout the dioceses, with specific attention to local congregations.